-Climate Change Geographic Observations of Recent Change Variable Scale o sour rations of recent onlinge Air Temperature Global • Global mean temperature has increased 0.74°C (1.33°F) over the last 100 years.
-U.S. Northeast • Since 1900 the annual mean temperature has risen 0.83°C (1.5°F).
-Rhode Island • Average annual temperature rose 0.94°C (1.7°F) from 1905 to 2006.
-Ocean Temperature Global • The ocean has been warming consistently over the past 50 years, with 2007 as the warmest year on record.
-U.S. Northeast • Annual average temperatures in the waters off the southern New England coast have increased by about 1.2°C (2.2°F) since the 1970s.
-Rhode Island • In Narragansett Bay, sea surfaces temperatures have risen 2.2°C (4°F) since the 1960s.
-Sea Level Rise Global Globally, sea levels rose in the 20th century at an average rate of 1.8 mm (0.07 in) per year, a rate greater than that of the preceding eight centuries.
-Between 1993 and 2003 this rate almost doubled to 3.4 mm (0.13 in) per year.
-Rhode Island • In Newport, sea level has risen an average of 2.6 mm (0.1 in) per year since 1930.
-Storminess Global • The severity of tropical cyclones has increased since the 1970s.
-U.S. Northeast • The severity of tropical cyclones in the North Atlantic has increased.
-Precipitation and Weather Global • Rainfall has decreased in the Northern Hemisphere subtropics and increased in mid-latitudes over the last 50 years.
-U.S. Northeast • Studies have found a 5-17 percent increase in regional precipitation during roughly the last 100 years.
-Rhode Island Over the past 100 years, Rhode Island precipitation (rain and snow) has increased by 3 mm (0.12 in) per year.
-Wind speed at T.F.
-Green Airport has significantly declined since at least the 1960s.
-Ocean Acidification Global • Current pH on the surface of the ocean is 0.1 units lower than pre-industrial levels.
+Climate Change Geographic Observations of Recent Change Air Temperature Global • Global mean temperature has increased 0.74°C (1.33°F) over the last 100 years US Northeast • Since 1900 the annual mean temperature has risen 0.83°C (1.5°F) Rhode Island • Average annual temperature rose 0.94°C (1.7°F) from 1905 to 2006 Ocean Temperature Global • The ocean has been warming consistently over the past 50 years, with 2007 as the warmest year on record US Northeast • Annual average temperatures in the waters off the southern New England coast have increased by about 1.2°C (2.2°F) since the 1970's Rhode Island • In Narragansett Bay, sea surfaces temperatures have risen 2.2°C (4°F) since the 1960s Sea Level Rise Global Globally, sea levels rose in the 20th century at an average rate of 1.8 mm (0.07 in) per year, a rate greater than that of the preceding eight centuries Between 1993 and 2003 this rate almost doubled to 3.4 mm (0.13 in) per year Rhode Island • In Newport, sea level has risen an average of 2.6 mm (0.1 in) per year since 1930 Storminess Global • The severity of tropical cyclones has increased since the 1970's US Northeast • The severity and (possibly) frequency of tropical cyclones in the North Atlantic has increased Precipitation and Weather Global • Rainfall has decreased in the Northern Hemisphere subtropics and increased in mid-latitudes over the last 50 years US Northeast • Studies have found a 5-17% increase in regional precipitation during roughly the last 100 years Rhode Island Over the past 100 years, Rhode Island precipitation (rain and snow) has increased by 3 mm (0.12 in) per year Wind speed at T.F.
+Green Airport has significantly declined since at least the 1960's Ocean Acidification Global • Current pH oin the surface of the ocean is 0.1 units lower than pre-industrial levels

-Table 3.1.
-Summary of observed climate changes.
+Table 1.
+Summary of Observed Climate Changes

-Note: Citations are provided in the text below.
+Note: citations are provided in the text below

-310.1.
-Air Temperature is Increasing
+310.1 Air Temperature is Increasing

 1. Evidence shows that temperatures have been increasing locally and globally.
-The most recent report issued by the Intergovernmental Panel on Climate Change (IPCC 2007) states that the global average temperature has increased 0.74°C (1.33°F) over the last 100 years, with most of this increase during the last 50 years, and with the last decade (2000-2009) the warmest since instrumental records began in the mid 1800s (Allison et al. 2009).
+The most recent report issued by the Intergovernmental Panel on Climate Change (IPCC 2007) states that the global average temperature has increased 0.74°C (1.33°F) over the last 100 years, with most of this increase during the last 50 years, and with the last decade (2000-2009) the warmest since instrumental records began in the mid 1800's (Allison et al. 2009).